cal-cs184-student/sp22-project-webpages-cvachha/proj1/README.md

 My algorithm first finds the “bounding box” of the triangle to render given the points (xi,yi) 0 <= i =< 2 by finding the min and max of the x and y coordinates (this is to find a range of values to sample from and reduce the number of calls).Then it iterates over each point in the box and checks if it is in the triangle and samples the color to fill the pixel.

-**Show a png screenshot of basic/test4.svg with the default viewing parameters and with the pixel inspector centered on an interesting part of the scene.**
+**Screenshot of basic/test4.svg**

 ![Test 4 Rasterized](images/triangle_rasterize_cs184_small.png)

 Here the jagged edges of the triangle side are visible.

 ### Part 2: Antialiasing triangles

-**Walk through your supersampling algorithm and data structures.
-Why is supersampling useful?
-What modifications did you make to the rasterization pipeline in the process?
-Explain how you used supersampling to antialias your triangles.**
+**Walk through your supersampling algorithm and data structures**

 Supersampling is a method of anti aliasing which increases the visual quality of an image by rendering a higher resolution image and down sampling it to remove jagged edges.
 This allows us to view images at a simulated higher resolution and image quality by showing smoother edges.

 In my project, I implemented supersampling by first coming up with a structure to facilitate a dynamic sample buffer that would change its size when supersampling was active.
-The sample_buffer would scale according to the sample_rate given by the user, and the svg would rasterize on to the scaled sample_buffer.
-To render the image, the sample_buffer would be downsampled back down to its original size by finding the average color of the sqrt(sample_rate) x sqrt(sample_rate) pixel blocks.
-The sample_buffer acts as a large array (of length width*height*sample_rate) that takes in pixel Color vectors.
+The `sample_buffer` would scale according to the `sample_rate` given by the user, and the svg would rasterize on to the scaled `sample_buffer`.
+To render the image, the `sample_buffer` would be downsampled back down to its original size by finding the average color of the `sqrt(sample_rate) x sqrt(sample_rate)` pixel blocks.
+The `sample_buffer` acts as a large array (of length `width*height*sample_rate`) that takes in pixel Color vectors.
 The rgbframebuffer is a large array that takes in the individual RGB values of the pixel to rasterize the image in its original coordinates.

 I first edited the `set_sample_rate` and implemented the `resolve_framebuffer` function.
 The `resolve_framebuffer` function would sample the average color of pixels from blocks the size of the sampling rate (2x2 for 4/pixel or 4x4 for 16/pixel) from the sample buffer.
 These values are written to the final rgbframebuffer which will display the downsampled image.

 Then, I updated my rasterize_triange function to support rasterizing onto the new samplebuffer.
 To do this, I would scale each of the coordinates of the triangle according to the square root of the sampling rate.
-For example to translate original coordinates to the new scaled sample buffer coordinates (x0, y0) -> (sample_rate*x0, sample_rate*y0).
+For example to translate original coordinates to the new scaled sample buffer coordinates (x0, y0) -> (sample_rate * x0, sample_rate * y0).
 I then realized that I needed to create a new method of filling in the pixels into the sample buffer, so I adapted the rasterize_point and fill_pixel function to fit in the rasterize_triangle function and edited the indices in the sample buffer assignment to take the sample_rate into account: `sample_buffer[sy * (width * sqrt(sample_rate) + sx] = color`.

 When I ran this, I noticed that the test1 flower svg image, border lines, and color wheel started to fade into the background as I increased the sampling rate, so I removed the anti aliasing from the points and lines by editing the fill_pixel function to rasterize a pixel block of sqrt(sample_rate) x sqrt(sample_rate) for each pixel it is called on.
 This essentially rasterized the same pixel in a pixel block so when downsampled it remained the same pixel color value.

-To prevent the rasterize window from crashing when resizing it, I edited the `set_framebuffer_target` to resize the sample_buffer by an additional factor of the sample_rate.
+To prevent the window from crashing when resizing it, I edited the `set_framebuffer_target` to resize the sample_buffer by an additional factor of the sample_rate.

 I added a few other changes to adjust for any unexpected issues from the above changes and tried my best to prevent any random crashes or memory errors (which I encountered frequently when writing these functions).
 I finally applied these changes to the rest of the rasterize_triange variant functions (color interpolation and texture mapping).

 When applying supersampling to the triangles and images, it has a subtle, but noticeable improvement on the edges and gives the entire image a higher resolution look despite it being the same resolution as a non supersampled image.
 For instance, the cube (test5.svg) looks much cleaner and less pixelated by having smoother edges.

-**Show png screenshots of basic/test4.svg with the default viewing parameters and sample rates 1, 4, and 16 to compare them side-by-side.
-Position the pixel inspector over an area that showcases the effect dramatically; for example, a very skinny triangle corner.
-Explain why these results are observed.**

 ![Test 4 Supersampling Comparison](images/supersampling_comparison_diagram_cs184_proj1.png)